AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 \- Validates transactions proposed and batched by the Sequencer.

-\- Runs on the aelf ZK-rollup's ZKNode software and utilizes ZKProver to create zero-knowledge validity proofs.
+\- Runs on the aelf ZK-rollup's ZKNode software and utilises ZKProver to create zero-knowledge validity proofs.

 \- Provides validity proofs to verify transactions, earning ELF fees paid by the Sequencer for each successful verification.